seecloud/docs/docs/architecture.rst

 #.
 Kubernetes

-    Kubernetes is responsible for automating deployment, scaling and lice cycle management operations of OSS services across cluster of pre-deployed hosts.
+    Kubernetes is responsible for automating deployment, scaling and life cycle management operations of OSS services across cluster of pre-deployed hosts.

 #.
 ElasticSearch